Danny3042/HealthApp/README.md

 </tabs>

 ## Setup instructions
+Android Studio Ladybug and Xcode 16.2 is needed to run the Android and iOS applications.
 For creating an account the user can use Sign in with Google, or Sign in with Apple for iOS devices or the user can create a new account in the Sign up page and log in with their newly made credentials.

 ## Miscellaneous

-Android Studio Ladybug and Xcode 16.2 is needed to run the Android and iOS applications Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…
+Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…